 1842 - The Fathers of Mercy, to whom the College has been entrusted by Bishop Portier, abandon the college.

-1843 - The Spring Hill Lancers, the reconstituted military company on campus, is formed by Colonel Robert Sands, a student at the College.
+1843 - The Spring Hill Lancers, the reconstituted military company on campus, is formed by former student Robert Sands.
 An encampment is made near the lake.
+Sands rose to the rank of Lieutenant Colonel before he retired from the Confederate Army in 1864.

 1845 - The Eudists Fathers of Vincennes (Indiana) take charge of the College in the fall, and then leave the following spring.